Zenilus/TimoshenkoBeamFEA/README.md

 ---

-## References
-- S. P. Timoshenko, *Strength of Materials*, Part 1.
-- J. Gere & S. Timoshenko, *Mechanics of Materials*.
-- A. Ghali, A. Neville, T. G. Brown, *Structural Analysis: A Unified Classical and Matrix Approach*.

----

 ## Contributing
 Feel free to fork the project, extend section libraries, or add verification examples.
 When sharing improvements, include a brief description of the load case or theoretical reference used for validation.